bencoullie/ow-player-tab/README.md

 I am using https://github.com/alfg/overwatch-api to get the public data.

-## Copyright info

-I do not own any of the characters, names, icons, images or data displayed in this app.

-This is purely for fun and to inspire people to up their win rates.

 ## Is it open source?

 For sure!
 Feel free to make PRs/issues if you want.